Anders Hallberg: Family

 Hallberg is the son of forestry consultant Rudolf Hallberg and Anna-Lisa Hallberg, née Jonsson, and married to dentist Gunilla Hallberg, née Sartor.
 The son, Mathias Hallberg, is Professor of Molecular research on drug dependence and Dean of the Faculty of Pharmacy at Uppsala University.

+Uppsala University Math Professors Incident

+As Rector of Uppsala University Hallberg forced the termination of two chaired professor of mathematics.
+His actions drew wide spread international condemnation.

 Honours and awards

 Anders Hallberg has received several awards and prizes.